Ask most entrepreneurs the secret to their success, and before they say generational wealth, they’ll likely say “compartmentalization.”

 It all gets a little overwhelming and even harder to tackle.

-It effectively shortens your “year” to just three months.
+So the 100 day year gives you bite-sized goals, effectively shortening your “year” to just three months.

 Urgency intensifies, purpose clarifies, distractions minimize, and victories maximize — that’s the pitch.

 And if we think about reaching goals in terms of building habits — things we must start doing and then keep doing over and over to see results — there’s plenty of science that confirms setting smaller, shorter, more attainable milestones.